-I am a fourth-year Ph.D. candidate in Electrical and Computer Engineering at the University of Toronto (UofT), currently working as a graduate researcher at the Wireless and Internet Research Laboratory.
+I am a Ph.D. candidate in Electrical and Computer Engineering at the University of Toronto (UofT), currently working as a graduate researcher at the Wireless and Internet Research Laboratory.
+My research interests primarily include wireless sensing and machine learning for health.

 Email / Google Scholar / Github / LinkedIn